usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

-In addition to controls or groups, groups may be titled and may have their own properties, statements, parameter settings and references, subject to declaration.
+In addition to controls or groups, groups may be titled and may have their own properties, statements, parameter settings, and references, subject to declaration.
 In this respect they are like controls, subcontrols or parts, but their properties apply to the entire group and must be acquired in processing via inheritance.

 Unlike sections (section elements), groups may not contain arbitrary prose (paragraphs and lists).
 They may, however, contain statements (stmt), which may be untyped (no `@class`) and therefore unconstrained by declarations.